dbt-labs/corp/mission.md

-# Fishtown Analytics Mission Statement
+# dbt Labs Mission Statement

 To empower analysts to create and disseminate organizational knowledge.